-The Consultation will begin on Monday 6th July and last for 4 weeks, ending on Monday 3rd August.
+The Consultation will begin on Monday, July 10, and last for six weeks, ending on Friday, August 18.

-Residents wishing to take part can do so in a number of ways and full details will be announced on Monday.
+Residents wishing to take part can do so in a number of ways and full details can be found at www.rctcbc.gov.uk/CurrentConsultations

-The original PSPO, was based on the following rules being enforced:
+The existing PSPO, is based on the following rules being enforced:

 - Dog owners MUST clean up their dog mess immediately and dispose of it properly.

 - Dog owners MUST carry means to pick up dog mess (i.e. bags) at all times.

 - Dog owners MUST follow a direction from an authorised officer to put a dog on a lead.

 - Dogs are BANNED from all schools, children’s play areas and marked sports pitches maintained by the Council.

 - Dogs MUST be kept on a lead at all times in Council maintained cemeteries.

 The Public Spaces Protection Order (PSPO) also introduced an increased fine of £100, which Enforcement Officers can issue for failure to adhere to any of the above.